-For every online casino out there, there’s tens of casino bonuses that each offers.
+For every online casino out there, there’s tens of casino bonuses from welcome bonuses to no deposit bonuses.

 No Deposit Bonuses

-No deposit bonuses are either small cash bonuses, usually anywhere between $10 – $30, or a small amount of free spins.
+No deposit bonuses are either small cash bonuses, usually anywhere between $10 – $30, or a small number of free spins.

-It’s no where near the amount of match-up bonuses, but no deposit bonuses do have their own perks.
+It’s nowhere near the number of match-up bonuses, but no deposit bonuses do have their own perks.
 These bonuses do not require any deposit from the player to activate.
 Instead, the casino automatically awards the player with a no deposit bonus the second they create an account.

 Free Spin Bonuses